Where Can I Get a Naloxone Kit?

 Learn more about how to respond to an overdose and administer naloxone:

 - Toward the Heart: Overdose Survival Guide (PDF)

 - Toward the Heart: How to Use Naloxone Video

 - BC Pharmacists: Naloxone Brochure (PDF)

-If you witness an overdose call 911 immediately and remember the Good Samaritan Drug Overdose Act provides some legal protection for individuals who seek emergency help during an overdose.
-Learn more here.
+If you witness an overdose, call 911 immediately.
+The Good Samaritan Drug Overdose Act provides some legal protection for individuals who seek emergency help during an overdose.